viteco/viteco-data-suite/README.md

-# warehouse-suite
+# Viteco Warehouse Suite
-Shared stuff that can help you when using Viteco Warehouse Suite data warehouse automation tool.
-Scripts to extract data from various sources, operational scripts and more.
+Viteco Warehouse Suite is a data warehouse automation tool developed by Viteco (Denmark).

+This repository is intended for sharing tips and tricks, scripts and more, that may be of help when building a data warehouse or just working with data, primarily for those using Viteco Warehouse Suite.